coyim/constbn/const_testing/README.md

 ## Results

-The two files `result_constbn_modpow` and `result_constbn_modpow_opt` contain the output of running the above commands for roughly 96 hours.
+The two files `result_constbn_modpow` and `result_constbn_modpow_opt` contain the output of running the above commands for roughly 7 days.
 The important part is the `max t` value, which should never go over 10.
-As you can see, for the 96 hours, thse values almost always hover between 1 and 2, which is a very good indiciation that these implementations are in fact constant time.
+As you can see, for the 96 hours, these values almost always hover between 1 and 2, which is a very good indiciation that these implementations are in fact constant time.